 }

-10 active users can drain free quota in an hour.
+A handful of active users can drain 50K reads in under an hour.

-How to spot it: Console → Firestore → Usage → unusual reads/sec.
+How to spot it: Console → Firestore → Usage → reads/sec abnormally high relative to active users.

-4. Large files / video bust Hosting bandwidth
+4. Large files / video blow Hosting data transfer

-How to spot it: Hosting bandwidth absurdly high relative to traffic.
+How to spot it: Hosting data transfer huge relative to your actual traffic.

 6. Scraper / attacker hitting your data

-How to spot it: User count unchanged but reads spike 100x.
+How to spot it: User count flat, but reads spike 100x.
+Check Firestore Usage graph for a step change with no product launch behind it.

 Shortest path to fix